matomo-org/matomo-java-tracker/README.md

 * Includes tracking parameters for campaigns, events, downloads, outlinks, site search, devices, visiors
 * Supports Java 8 and higher
 * Allows you to skip SSL certificate validation (not recommended for production)
-* Contains nearly no dependencies
+* Contains nearly no runtime dependencies (only SLF4J)
 * Allows asynchronous requests
 * Supports Matomo 4 and 5
 * Single and multiple requests can be sent